gustavo-bertoldi/FlightSearchCalendar/AWS/GUIDE.md

 ## Prepare EC2 instance

-With the new instance created, select it in the **Instances** list and click on connect to access it.
+With the new instance created, select it in the **Instances** list and click on connect to access it, note you will have to wait for the instance to be initilized before connecting, this process can take a couple of minutes.
 Alternatively, you can connect to it using the ```ssh``` key generated earlier.

 ![EC2 Connect](/AWS/imgs/EC2_connect.png)